 I don't want to do too deep a dive on his trajectory, but here's a summation of his career path.

-When he got punched in the face by a union protester who he was harassing.
+So he went to a right-wing agitator Grift, catching the attention of Fox News when he got punched in the face by a union protester who he was harassing.

-This rose his stature, and he began making his own content, most notably a segment called Change My Mind, where he would show up at a college campus and sit at a table waiting for college students on their way to class to join him for a spirited debate.
+This rose his stature and he began making his own content, most notably a segment called Change My Mind, where he would show up at a college campus and sit at a table waiting for college students on their way to class to join him for a spirited debate.

-The college student was, of course, unprepared and probably late for class, and Steve could edit the videos however he wanted, so the series was a big hit.
+The college student was, of course, unprepared and probably late for class, and Steve could edit the videos however he wanted.

-It kind of falls into the same vein as Mark Dice's Man on the Street segments where he bothers drunk people on the boardwalk and then tries to make a political point out of it.
+It kind of falls into the same vein as Mark Dice's Man on the Street segments, where he bothers drunk people on the boardwalk and then tries to make a political point out of it.

 As his profile has grown, Steven has made a habit out of being a pile of shit, doing half-cooked segments based on deeply racist and anti-LGBTQ talking points that are easily debunkable and not persuasive at all.